eclipse-edc/Connector/docs/developer/decision-records/2022-09-18-ids-requests-filtering/README.md

 message.setProperty(CatalogRequest.FILTER, request.getFilter());
 ```

-Then, on the receiving end, it's simply extracted:
+Then, on the receiving end, it's simply extracted and converted to the list of `Criteria`:

 ```
 // in DescriptionRequestHandler.java